hashicorp/terraform-provider-azurerm/website/docs/d/container_app_environment_dapr_component.html.markdown

 * `name` -  The name of the Metadata configuration item.

-* `secret_reference` -  The name of a secret specified in the `secrets` block that contains the value for this metadata configuration item.
+* `secret_name` -  The name of a secret specified in the `secrets` block that contains the value for this metadata configuration item.

 * `value` -  The value for this metadata configuration item.